larissa/vim-configs/README.md

 at first usage, execute
     :UpdateRemotePlugins

-Note: You need to have the gem `rcodetools` installed globally, so `rct-complete` command is available for ruby completion.
-You will also need the npm package `tern` for javascript autocomplete.
+Note: You need to have the gem `solargraph` installed globally for ruby completion.

 ## Linters